-1. Policy Statement
+Policy Statement

-Rationale
+1. Rationale

-Nova Hreod Academy is committed to ensuring that the necessary provision is made for every pupil within their schools' communities in line with this policy.
-The Trust celebrates the inclusive nature of their schools and strives to meet the needs of all pupils with a special educational need and/or disability.
+Nova Hreod Academy, as a school within the United Learning Trust, is committed to ensuring that the necessary provision is made for every pupil within our schools' communities in line with this policy.
+United Learning celebrates the inclusive nature of their schools and strives to meet the needs of all pupils with a special educational need and/or disability.

-This policy is in line with our teaching and learning objectives and equality of opportunity policy and aims to support inclusion for all of our pupils.
-The policy covers key statutory elements and focuses on maintaining the highest expectations for all pupils and bringing out the 'best from everyone'.
+This policy is in line with our teaching and learning objectives and equality of opportunity policy and aims to support inclusion for all our pupils.
+The policy covers key statutory elements and focuses on maintaining the highest expectations for all pupils and bringing out the 'best from everyone.'